 *braces for flying tomatoes* *prays that it’s only tomatoes that come flying*

-I have no issue with online courses.
-They are clearly the latest trend in online business.
+I have some serious issues with online courses.
+Nevertheless, they are clearly the latest trend in online business.

 But as with any trend, you’re going to have people jumping on board to do nothing more than take advantage of people and make a quick buck.

 And I have seen many bloggers creating subpar courses and overcharging for them.